ut-biomet/breedSimulatR/README.md

 The `breedSimulatR` package as a whole is licensed under the MIT.
 See the [LICENSE](LICENSE) file for more details.

-:copyright: The copyright holder is [The Univerity of Tokyo](https://www.u-tokyo.ac.jp/en/), Laboratory of Biometry and Bioinformatics.
+:copyright: The copyright holder is [The University of Tokyo](https://www.u-tokyo.ac.jp/en/), Laboratory of Biometry and Bioinformatics.